idoali/delivery_analysis/README.md

 │   ├── data-sample.json
 ├── models
 │   ├── gradient_boost_model.joblib
-├── notebooks
-│   ├── notebook.ipynb
+├── notebook.ipynb
+└── Report.html
 └── README.md
-└── Report.html
 ```

 ## Report
 The report contains all the analysis and explanations we have obtained.
 It also provides a step-by-step guide on how to develop a Machine Learning model that can be utilized by a delivery service company to enhance their performance.

 You can access the report in both HTML and Python Notebook formats.
 To view the HTML format report, open the `Report.html` file.
-For the Python Notebook, navigate to the notebooks folder and open the `notebook.ipynb` file.
+For the Python Notebook, open the `notebook.ipynb` file.

 ## Machine Learning Model
 We have developed a machine learning model to predict the success of a delivery.
 The model is saved in Joblib format and can be found in the models folder.